-I will be closed and only accepting mail-in screen repairs and data recovery projects starting April 8th.
-If you would like to ship your hard drive in for data recovery or your Mac in for screen repair, please start the process on my mail-in repair site: MacScreenRepair.com
+I am closed and only accepting mail-in data recovery projects at this time.
+If you would like to ship your Mac or hard drive in for data recovery, please start the process on my mail-in site: MacScreenRepair.com

 The Big Deal About Fusion Drives